 - *NOTE: ‘unfortunately there has been different circumstances that has caused issues with the recording (from computer crashes to broken cables.) as a result a lot of the series have a few missing chapters in them.
 Instead of not putting the whole series up because of the missing chapters i have decided just to post what we have.

-Part of the Genesis series, preached at a sunday morning service
+Part of the daniel series, preached at a Sunday Evening service

 |« Daniel chapter 4||None||Daniel 7 part 1 »|